Great South Wall: Structure and access

-Much of the wall is now encompassed by port facilities or lies within the Poolbeg Generation Station complex.
+Much of the wall is now encompassed by port facilities or lies within the Poolbeg Generating Station complex.
 Public access now generally begins with the part of the wall just beyond the power station, which has parking adjacent.
 The area is no longer served by public transport since changes to Dublin Bus routes in mid-May 2012 saw the limited service to Poolbeg Power Station discontinued.
 The last bus operated on the morning of Saturday 12 May 2012.

 At the seaward end of the wall stands the red-painted Poolbeg Lighthouse, standing in its current form since 1820, having replaced an earlier light tower, which in turn replaced a 1782 light-ship.
 The Ordnance Survey, and later Ordnance Survey Ireland, used the low water mark of the spring tide on 8 April 1837 at the lighthouse as the standard height datum for Ireland until 1958.